 How Winston Delivered Christmas.
 This one isn’t really a calendar per se, but a book that can be used as an advent calendar.
 It is the story of a little mouse named Winston and how his good deeds help save Christmas.
 It’s broken down into exactly 24.5 chapters so you can read one chapter each day with your kids and complete the fun, seasonal activities included.

 The Mouse in the Hammock: This one is more of an activity than a calendar but it is so meaningful.
 You know in the Night Before Christmas story there was “not a creature stirring, not even a mouse?”
 Well, this little mouse does stir and brings good deeds with her.
 Some nights she bends the stockings on the mantel or hangs mistletoe.
 Another night she fills up the cookie jar.
-During the day, she sleeps in her little hammock on the Christmas tree.
+During the day, she sleeps in her little hammock on the Christmas tree (sold separately from the book).
 What a fun, new tradition of advent kindness!

 A Flurry of Kindness: This is both a book and an activity all in one.
 Each day of Advent there is a suggested kindness activity (like providing food for winter birds or donating socks to a homeless shelter).
 Plus each page includes a different snowflake design to cut and fold.
 The book itself becomes a flurry of snowflakes.
 Fun idea!